mahdi-noori-ai/Python-projects/BTC-price-tracker/readme.txt

+---

 # Bitcoin Price Tracker

 Welcome to the Bitcoin Price Tracker project!
-This repository contains a Python script to track the price of Bitcoin using the Binance API.
-As a machine learning developer and data scientist, you can use this script to collect Bitcoin price data for various data analysis and machine learning projects.
+This repository contains a Python script to track the price of Bitcoin using the Binance API. you can use this script to collect Bitcoin price data for various data analysis and machine learning projects.

 ## Table of Contents